-After 2 days in the hospital Isabella was back to her old self.
+After two days in the hospital Isabella was back to her old self.
 But we aren’t.
 Because now we know.
-We know T1D doesn’t play favorites.
+We know type 1 diabetes (T1D) doesn’t play favorites.
 There are no “lucky ones.”
 This is a disease that leads the body to attack itself.
 ITSELF.
 It is unpredictable and it is dangerous.
 And for Isabella, it’s her life.
 For now.

 “First learn stand, then learn fly”… Wise man, that Mr. Miyagi.